namanctrvd/Dog-API/README.md

 ### Learning API and JSON

-It generates random dogs image using dog API.
+It generates random dog images using dog API.